Keeping Up to Date with Grantees

 Please briefly describe (in 300 words or fewer) the key actions, activities, or products resulting from the grant funding, as well as any resulting benefit to the organization or the people it serves.

-Please explain any significant variance from your planned use of funds, as stated in your grant proposal.
+Please explain any significant variance from your planned use of funds.
 For example, have there been changes in your project timeline or expenditures?
+If a Grant Amendment Request form was previously submitted and approved, please note that below.
+It is not necessary, however, to reiterate the details here.

 Please describe the challenges, if any, the funded project has encountered, and explain how you overcame them (or plan to overcome them).
 For example, have other anticipated funding sources for this project not materialized?

 What significant changes, if any, have occurred at your organization since the beginning of the grant term?
-For example, has there been a change in leadership or staff responsible for this project?
+For example, has there been a change in leadership or staff responsible for this project, or is a merger being contemplated?

-Please enter the organization's total revenue for the three most recently completed fiscal years.
+Please enter the organization’s total revenue for the three most recently completed fiscal years.
+NOTE: In-kind expenses should NOT be included.
 (The numbers should represent the entire organization, not just the department, office, or program related to this application.)
+To aid the report reviewers, please format your response like the example below:2023: $XXX,XXX

 Most Cummings Foundation grant agreements include a requirement that the grantee maintain a link on its website to CummingsFoundation.org.
 Please share the URL of the page on your website that contains this link, or an explanation of why there is no such link.
 The Foundation's preference is for the link to be located on the homepage or within one click of it.
 If this requirement is not included in your Grant Agreement, please so indicate.
 View links to all grantee organizations on our Grant Recipients page.